Diary Major John Kevin Lloyd - 1942-1945 - Part 12

 by a Jap grenade.
 Yarned later

-at night about the districts
+at night about the [[district?]]

 about our homes.
-Latest information
+Latest [[?]]

-is that Anderson & Willmayer
+is that Col. Anderson & [[?]]

-have taken their men back to
+have taken three men back to

-no more Australians are to come
+no [[?]]
+Australian are to come

-but 2000 Burmese [[visited?]]
+but 2000 Burmese assisted

-elephant [[camp?]] and bullock
+elephant camp and bullock

-wagon rest are activated just
+wagon rest are [[?]] just

 on the fringe of our camp.

-26 THURSDAY Friday 85-280
+26 THURSDAY ^Friday 85-280

-Out with WP of 8 & 270.
+Out with W P of 8 + 270.

-Wandered up ad down the
+Wandered up and down the

 line.
 Bostock & Black are

-ready to move back to Than
+ready to move back to [[Show?]]

 I sit alongside a jungle

-stream as I write this - at
+stream as I write this.
+It

 Jap instructions are still

-being issued with bewilder
+being issued with bewildering

 rapidity.
 The choir seems

-to practice every night
+to practice every night table.

 A bridge is being built